taryesz/icao-database/README.md

 ## Final remarks

-This is a university project, not a real one.
+**This is a university project**, not a real one.
 This database is not supposed to be used in real life (at least for now).

 If you encounter any problems with it or want to contribute to the project, please, contact me: `hello.szulakiewicz@gmail.com`